yisfx/react-native-payments/README.md

 Apple has a documentation on how to do this in their _[Configuring your Environment](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html)_ guide.

-#### Android Pay

-1. Add Android Pay and Google Play Services to your dependencies
-1. Enable Android Pay in your Manifest

-Google has documentation on how to do this in their _[Setup Android Pay](https://developers.google.com/pay/api/android/guides/setup)_ guide.

 ### Importing the Library
-Once Apple Pay/Android Pay is enabled in your app, jump into your app's entrypoint and make the `PaymentRequest` globally available to your app.
+Once Apple Pay is enabled in your app, jump into your app's entrypoint and make the `PaymentRequest` globally available to your app.

 ```es6
 // index.ios.js